yashgandhi303/fotmob-frontend-test/README.md

 In this exercise, we'll test your React skills by creating a simple collection card website.

-The project is already setup in this repository, so to start, fork it and when you are done, invite @hmatthieu and @basharov on GitHub to collaborate on it.
+The project is already setup in this repository, so to start, fork it and when you are done, invite @hmatthieu and @omar-elshamy on GitHub to collaborate on it.

+You are encouraged to go beyond the scope.
+Check the bonus ideas at each step if you need some inspiration.

-**Please spend not more than 4 hours on this test.**
+**Please spend no more than 4 hours on this test unless you go beyond the scope.**

 ## Steps